Portfolio item number 1

 Undergraduate Supervision, University of Innsbruck, Department of Economics, 2018

-Co-supervised bachelor theses on various topics within economics and finance, providing guidance on research methodologies, data analysis, and academic writing.
+I supervised bachelor theses on various topics within economics and finance, providing guidance on research methodologies, data analysis, and academic writing.

 Undergraduate Seminar, University of Innsbruck, Department of Economics, 2021